-- Require the proportional share of federal money for services to private school students and staff in Title IA and Title IIA be determined based on the full amount received by the local education agency (LEA = local school district) and before set asides. - Require the state to designate an Ombudsman to monitor and enforce the requirements imposed on LEAs to ensure equitable services to private school students and teachers. - ➤ Require the state education agency (SEA = Illinois State Board of Education) to inform private school officials "in a timely manner" the amount of funds that LEAs determine are available for services and benefits to private school students and teachers. - Require LEAs to spend the funds allocated for the benefit of private school children during the same fiscal year in which those funds are received. - > Specify that the goal of consultation between LEAs and private school officials shall be to reach "agreement on how to provide equitable and effective programs for eligible private school children." - Require the expansion of timely and meaningful consultation beyond Title I and requiring new topics, including (1) how the proportion of funds for services to private school children should be determined, (2) whether services should be provided directly by the LEA or through a third-party and (3) whether or not to pool funds for services.

-- Establish a new "Student Support and Academic Enrichment" grant program to provide states and school districts with flexibility in directing funds to a broad array of educational purposes.
-The new program is covered by uniform provisions in Title VIII that require equitable services to address the needs of private school students and teachers. - ➤ Require equitable services to private school students and teachers in programs relating to community learning centers, the education of migratory children, and English language learners.
+- Requiring the proportional share of federal money for services to private school students and staff in Title IA and Title IIA be determined based on the full amount received by the local education agency (LEA = local school district) and before set asides. - Requiring the state to designate an Ombudsman to monitor and enforce the requirements imposed on LEAs to ensure equitable services to private school students and teachers. - Requiring the state education agency (SEA = Illinois State Board of Education) to inform private school officials "in a timely manner" the amount of funds that LEAs determine are available for services and benefits to private school students and teachers. - Requiring LEAs to spend the funds allocated for the benefit of private school children during the same fiscal year in which those funds are received. - Specifying that the goal of consultation between LEAs and private school officials shall be to reach "agreement on how to provide equitable and effective programs for eligible private school children." - Requiring the expansion of timely and meaningful consultation beyond Title I and requiring new topics, including (1) how the proportion of funds for services to private school children should be determined, (2) whether services should be provided directly by the LEA or through a third-party and (3) whether or not to pool funds for services. - Establishing a new "Student Support and Academic Enrichment" grant program to provide states and school districts with flexibility in directing funds to a broad array of educational purposes.
+The new program is covered by uniform provisions in Title VIII that require equitable services to address the needs of private school students and teachers. - Requiring equitable services to private school students and teachers in programs relating to community learning centers, the education of migratory children, and English language learners.

-These changes are very important to nonpublic school students, teachers and families!
+Those achievements are real successes for private school students, teachers and families!
 To follow, you will find a more in-depth analysis of the positive changes in the relevant provisions of ESSA.
+Please keep in mind that the bill just became law, is very long and will take further detailed analysis.
+There may be more changes coming.
+But for now, the known changes are explained and important points underlined.